Azure/azure-signalr/docs/howto-tsg.md

 <a name="view_traffic_client"></a>

-For a SignalR persistent connection, it first `/negotiate` to Azure SignalR service and then establishes the real connection to Azure SignalR service.
+For a SignalR persistent connection, it first `/negotiate` to your hosted app server and then redirected to the Azure SignalR service and then establishes the real persistent connection to Azure SignalR service.
 Please refer to [Internals of Azure SignalR Service](./internal.md) for the detailed steps.

-With the client side network trace in hand, find the failed request and look for solution inside [Troubleshooting Guide](./tsg.md).
+With the client side network trace in hand, check which request fails with what status code and what response, and look for solutions inside [Troubleshooting Guide](./tsg.md).

 <a name="view_traffic_server"></a>

 SignalR *Server* maintains the *Server Connection* between *Server* and *Service*.
-On a regular basis there are new version releases for the Azure SignalR Service, and sometimes the Azure wide OS patching or upgrades or occasionally interruption from our dependent services.
-These may bring in a very short period of *Server Connection* drop and reconnect.
+When the app server starts it starts the **WebSocket** connection to Azure SignalR service.
+All the client traffics are routed through Azure SignalR service to these *Server Connection*s and then dispatched to the `Hub`.
+When a *Server Connection* drops, the clients routed to this *Server Connection* will be impacted.
+Our Azure SignalR SDK has a "Always Retry" logic to reconnect the *Server Connection* with at most 1 minute delay to minimize the impact.

+*Server Connection*s can drop due to network instability or regular maintainance of Azure SignalR Service, or your hosted app server updates/maintainance.
 As long as client-side has the disconnect/reconnect mechanism, the impact is minimal like any client-side caused disconnect-reconnect.

 View server side network trace to find out the status code and error detail why *Server Connection* drops or is rejected by the *Service*, and look for the root cause inside [Troubleshooting Guide](./tsg.md).

 <a name="add_logs"></a>
 ### How to add logs
-Logs can be really useful to diagnose issues.
+Logs can be really useful to diagnose issues and monitor the running status.

 <a name="add_logs_client"></a>
 #### How to enable client-side log
-Client side logging experience is exactly the same as one is using on-premise SignalR.
+Client side logging experience is exactly the same as when using self-hosted SignalR.
 <a name="add_logs_client_aspnetcore"></a>
 ##### Enable client side logging for `ASP.NET Core SignalR`
 - [JavaScript client logging](https://docs.microsoft.com/en-us/aspnet/core/signalr/diagnostics#javascript-client-logging)